lae/ansible-role-proxmox/README.md

 `pve_group` is set to the group name of our cluster, `pve01` - it will be used for the purposes of ensuring all hosts within that group can connect to each other and are clustered together.
-Note that the PVE cluster name will be set to this group name as well, unless otherwise specified by `pve_clustername`.
+Note that the PVE cluster name will be set to this group name as well, unless otherwise specified by `pve_cluster_clustername`.
 Leaving this undefined will default to `proxmox`.

 `pve_fetch_directory` will be used to download the host public key and root user's